 The application includes two custom filters used to filter data in the customers and orders views:

 I’ll be enhancing the application even more over time and welcome contributions as well.
-Tony Quinn contributed the initial Node.js/MongoDB code (thanks Tony!) which is very cool to have as a back-end option.
+Tony Quinn contributed the initial Node.js/MongoDB code (thanks Tony!) which is very cool to have as a back-end option and several other contributions have been made for testing and the initial version of the menuHighlighter directive.
 Access the standard application here and a version that has custom routing in it here.
 Additional information about the custom routing can be found in this post.